Hands-on activity video guides

 If our blood didn’t clot, every time we cut ourselves we would keep bleeding forever.
 This activity shows the different consistencies of ‘fake’ blood: fresh and clotted.

 The written instructions for this video can be found in the 'Blood Clotting’ document below.
 We also have a range of other related available on our 'Blood and Bugs' resources page.

 Microscopes are vital in diagnosis.
 Pathologists look at tissue samples under microscopes to magnify cells and find any abnormalities.
 Anything that looks different can hold clues as to what the patient might be suffering from, and what the treatment needs to be.
 The first video demonstrates how to make your own simple light microscope, while the second video shows how we can also use a smart phone to create a digital microscope.

 The accompanying written resources can be found on pages 24–26 of the ‘Pathology For Life’ document below.

 Pathologists can diagnose disease and monitor our health by testing our urine.
 In this activity, you can create at a set of ‘fake’ patient urine samples and test them to make a diagnosis.

-The written instructions can be found in the Disease Detectives cub-scout resource pack, which will be added to the resources listed below.
+The written instruction can be found in the Scout Pack Resource, which will be added to the written resources listed below.